harinu123/AHOTPocket/README.md

 ### Installation
 1. Clone this repository: `git clone https://github.com/Helix-Research-Lab/HOTPocket`
+2. Download the data from [Zenodo](https://zenodo.org/records/16891050) and move `hotpocket_data.tar.gz` into the `data` directory.
-2. Install dependencies:
+3. Install dependencies:
 	1. Set up `hotpocket` environment (required): `conda env create --name hotpocket --file=environment.yml`
-	2. Install dependencies for PocketMiner (required to run PocketMiner on new structures): follow instructions [here](https://github.com/Mickdub/gvp/tree/pocket_pred)
-	3. Install dependencies for ESM2 (required to run *hotpocketNN* on new structures): follow instructions [here](https://github.com/facebookresearch/esm)
+	2. Install dependencies for ESM2 (required to run *hotpocketNN* on new structures): follow instructions [here](https://github.com/facebookresearch/esm)
-3. Download the data: `./download_data.sh`
+4. Run setup script: `./setup.sh`

 ### Usage
 #### Browsing HOTPocket
-We provide the 2.4 million predicted pockets across the whole human proteome as described in the accompanying manuscript in the `proteome_hotpocket_embs_NN_score.csv` file available on Zenodo.
+We provide the 2.4 million predicted pockets across the whole human proteome as described in the accompanying manuscript in the `proteome_hotpocket_embs_NN_score.csv` file available on [Zenodo](https://zenodo.org/records/16891050).
 An alternate version computing using Feature Set C (see manuscript for feature set definitions) is available as `proteome_hotpocket_comb_NN_score.csv`, also on Zenodo.
-To see all predicted pockets alongside *hotpocketNN* scores without the 0.4 score cutoff, use `proteome_hotpocket_all_NN_score.csv` (again, from Zenodo).
-For more information on how to use these dataframes, see the data dictionary here.
+For more information on how to use these dataframes, see the [data dictionary](data_dictionary.md).

 :construction: Coming soon: Website for easier browsing! :construction: